embee-research/Yara-detection-rules/README.md

 # Yara Rules

-`A collection of experimental yara rules developed at Huntress Labs, Covering a range of Malware Families and Attack Tooling`
+`A collection of experimental yara rules developed at Huntress Labs`

+`Covering a range of Malware Families and Attack Tooling`

 Twitter:
 - https://twitter.com/embee_research